Modified treatment policy effect estimation with weighted energy distance: Setup

-It is not realistic for some patients to have extreme values of treatment, e.g. extremely low mechanical power of ventilation for patients who have serious respiratory symptoms (see section \ref{sec:8} for the case study).
-As such, as in the work of \citet{haneuse2013estimation}, we define the enforceable set $\mathcal{A}_i$ for subject $i$ to be the set of treatment values that the potential outcomes are meaningful for the subject.
-We further assume that the enforceable set for subject $i$ is fully determined by the treatment value received $A_i$ and the covariates $\X_i$, i.e, $\mathcal{A}_i=\mathcal{A}(\X_i, A_i)$.
-Using the enforceable set, we can work with a positivity assumption that is reasonable even in the presence of strong confounding.
-For example, if there is a positive density of observing subject $i$ with covariate $\x_i$ and treatment $a_i$, then it is reasonable to assume that we have a positive density to observe a subject with the same covariate $\x_i$ and treatment value $a\in \mathcal{A}(\x_i, a_i)$.
-In contrast, calculating the causal effect of an arbitrary treatment value $a$ may not be meaningful since this treatment value may not be feasible or applicable to the entire population.
-Therefore, we focus on estimating the causal effects of an MTP that modifies or shifts the observed treatment values to be within the enforceable set.
+One of the main strengths of MTPs is that they can satisfy the positivity assumption by construction.
+In many scientific applications, it is not realistic for some patients to have extreme values of treatment, e.g. extremely low mechanical power of ventilation for patients who have serious respiratory symptoms (see Section \ref{sec:8} for the case study).
+As such, calculating the causal effect of an arbitrary treatment value $a$ may not be meaningful since this treatment value may not be feasible or applicable to the entire population.
+Alternatively, as in the work of \citet{haneuse2013estimation}, MTPs can be justified with a much weaker assumption on positivity (see assumption A1 below).
+Specifically, by carefully designing the MTP $q(\x,a)$, we can be more confident that for subject $i$ with covariate $\x_i$ and observed treatment $a_i$, there is a positive density to observe a subject with the same covariate $\boldsymbol{x}_i$ and treatment value $q(\x,a)$.